Set up workflow phases and transitions

 Indicate the phase is a start phase

-Click the Start Phase check box in the Properties panel on the right.
+Click the Start Phase check box in the PROPERTIES pane.

 Indicate the transition is a primary transition

-Click the Primary Transition check box in the Properties panel on the right.
+Click the Primary Transition check box in the PROPERTIES pane.

 Add a transition